xdrpp/stc/cmd/stc/stc.1.md

 The txrep format has periodically been updated, and stc does not attempt to maintain backwards compatibility with old files.
-Binary XDR, however has been standard since 1995, so stc should be able to parse any binary transaction since the launch of the Stellar network.
+Binary XDR, however, has been standard since 1995, so stc should be able to parse any binary transaction since the launch of the Stellar network.